HOW TO JOIN

 Please read the attached document should you wish to use the club boats; Club boats conditions of use

 The Yeoman is a good sized keel boat.
 It has excellent all round performance making it ideal for family use.
 It is easy to control but has the performance to provide exciting action when racing.
 It can be raced with either 2 or 3 crew.
+It has a small jib for stronger conditions and can be easily reefed.
 The class is countrywide with various fleets on the Norfolk Broads and others in Scotland, Northern Ireland and the South Coast.

 2 x RS Fevas